oappelmru/MRU-COMP4522-Assignments/assignment-1.md

 1. Updating Emma's balance for her Checking Account (subtracting the amount to be transferred out)
 2. Updating Emma's balance for her Savings Account (adding to the balance the incoming money transfer)

-For your simulation, Emma's transaction is satisfactorily completed ONLY when both operations (1 and 2) above are completed!
+For your simulation, Emma's transaction is satisfactorily completed ONLY when both operations -1 and 2 above, are completed!

 # **Simulation Requirements**
 - Understanding whether your logging & rollback system is successful, will depend on 2 aspects:
    1. The contents of your logging & rollback data structure
    2. The status of the values for Checking & Savings of the balances relation (table)

 Below the schemas for the ACCOUNT and ACCOUNT_BALANCE Relations (Tables):